Your credit report is one of the fundamental financial documents that represent your overall financial health.

 You may also be required to answer some questions about your family in order to verify your identity.

-The credit reporting agency will be required to investigate all of the items in dispute within 30 days unless they consider your dispute frivolous.
+The credit reporting agency will be required to investigate all the items in dispute within 30 days unless they consider your dispute frivolous.
 You’ll receive the results in writing when the investigation is complete.
-If a correction has been made to your credit report, you’ll also receive a new copy of the updated report.
+If a correction has been made to your credit report, you’ll also receive a copy of the updated report.